tyler-moad/Residual-Saliency-with-Python/README.md

 # Residual-Saliency-with-Python

 ##### The ability of human visual system to detect visualsaliency is extraordinarily fast and reliable.
 However, computational modeling of this basic intelligent behavior still remains a challenge.
 Here is a simple method for the visual saliency detection.
 This model is independent of features, categories, or other forms of prior knowledge of the objects.
 By analyzing the log-spectrum of an input image, we extract the spectral residual of an image in spectral domain, and propose a fast method to construct the corresponding saliency map in spatial domain.
+This method was proposed in 2007 in the article cited below.

 ##### In the following, we test this method on natural images and explore applying it to rule of thirds compliance in photographies.